Additional Steps and Best Practices for Security

 - Restrict the ports and protocols that are enabled by default to limit the vectors of attack to your messaging plane.
 For more information, see Restricting Secure Ports and Protocols on Event Broker Services.

-- These settings can be only made after the event broker service is created.
+- These settings can be made only after the event broker service is created.

 - For the authorization of client applications, a client profile is created named default.
 Solace recommends that the default client profile is deleted, and that you create client profiles with restricted authorization for use with your client applications.
 For more information, see Using Client Profiles and Client Usernames.

-commands hidden.
+showcommands hidden.
 For additional information, see Enabling SEMP Over the Message Bus.

 Restricting Secure Ports and Protocols on Event Broker Services